MidgetBrony/Boxroom-TV/README.md

 Drop Boxrooms-TV.dll in your Mods folder.

-**Run the game once to generate necessary files, you need 2 folders that the game will register MP4 files from.**
+**Run the game and left-click a TV to generate necessary files, you need 2 folders that the game will register MP4 files from.**

 Exit the game and there should be a new "Boxroom-TV" folder in the Mods folder.